Bulk reconstruction in flat holography: Conclusion and discussions

 In this note, we presented a different point of view on bulk reconstruction in flat holography.
-We tried to use the boundary operator expansions to reconstruct the bulk field.
+We expressed a bulk field as a linear combination of BMS descendants of the highest weight representation, where the operator-state correspondence has already been applied.
+In contrast, for the induced representations, the operator-state correspondence has not been established.
 We found that we could not directly reconstruct a massless bulk field due to the weird behavior of the two-point functions of the primary operators of charge $\xi=0$ in CCFT.
 Our prescription is to start with the reconstruction of a massive bulk field.
-Even though the reconstruction does not respect the Poincar\'e symmetry, which is in accordance with the fact that a massive particle can never reach the null infinity of a flat spacetime, its massless limit is well behaved.
-It not only respects the Poincar\'e symmetry, but also can be used to derive nontrivial physical quantities like the bulk-boundary propagator.
+Even though the reconstruction does not respect the Poincar\'e symmetry, which is in accordance with the fact that a massive particle can never reach the null infinity of flat spacetime, its massless limit is well-behaved.
+It not only respects the Poincar\'e symmetry but also can be used to derive nontrivial physical quantities like the bulk-boundary propagator.
 We managed to reproduce the bulk-boundary propagators for the scalars in both BMS$_3$/CCFT$_2$ and BMS$_4$/CCFT$_3$ \cite{Donnay:2022wvx}.

 In our study, we considered the highest-weight representation in CCFT.
-In particular, the ones with $\xi\neq 0$ in $\tmop{CCFT}_3$ have not been studied carefully in the literatures.
-It is deserving to have more investigation on their properties.
+In particular, the ones with $\xi\neq 0$ in $\tmop{CCFT}_3$ have not been studied carefully in the literature.
+It deserves to have more investigation on their properties.

 In our construction, we only used the global part of the BMS symmetry.
-In $\tmop{AdS}_3$/$\tmop{CFT}_2$ the Virasoro algebra, which is the asymptotic symmetry for $\tmop{AdS}_3$, can completely control the behavior of the gravity, because that there is no local physical degree of freedom for the gravity in three dimension.
+In $\tmop{AdS}_3$/$\tmop{CFT}_2$ the Virasoro algebra, which is the asymptotic symmetry for $\tmop{AdS}_3$, can completely control the behavior of the gravity because there is no local physical degree of freedom for the gravity in three dimensions.
 This could also be the case in $\tmop{BMS}_3$/$\tmop{CCFT}_2$.
-It is an intriguing question how to develop the quantum (at least semi-classical) gravity from the full BMS$_3$ symmetry.
-The situation in $\tmop{BMS}_4$/CCFT$_3$ is more perplexing, as there does exist local physical degrees of freedom in 4d gravity.
+It is intriguing how to develop the quantum (at least semi-classical) gravity from the full BMS$_3$ symmetry.
+The situation in $\tmop{BMS}_4$/CCFT$_3$ is more perplexing, as there do exist local physical degrees of freedom in 4d gravity.
 A natural question is to what extent the $\tmop{BMS}_4$ algebra can control the dynamics of the 4d gravity.
 We wish our study could shed new light on these issues.